Skip to main content

 Diptych, frame, sequence, spiral, single scene.
 Section break, opening hook, closure.

-What is language feature terms?
+What are language feature terms?

 Show answer